 You may also be interested in these books by and about Rose Macaulay

 What Not.
 A Prophetic Comedy is Rose Macaulay’s 1918 novel of a future eugenicist England, suppressed for potential libel, after which it vanished from sight.
 This novel was a significant influence on her friend Aldous Huxley’s Brave New World.

 Potterism: A Tragi-Farcical Tract is Macaulay’s 1920 novel of truth, lies, slander and the British press.

 Personal Pleasures.
 Essays on Enjoying Life is Macaulay’s 1935 anthology of essays in which she tells us about the pleasures of her own life.
 Witty, urbane, ridiculous and delightful, these reveal glimpses of her life as an independent and sociable woman of the 1930s (2021).
-To be published in September 2021.

 Dreaming of Rose.
 A Biographer’s Journal: Sarah LeFanu’s memoir of researching her biography of Rose Macaulay, while juggling the demands of teaching and broadcasting.
 For life writers, lovers of biography, and those interested in the nooks and crannies of Macaulay’s life and work.
-To be published in July 2021.